win2pdf/Win2PDF.Samples/plug-in/README.md

 Plug-ins require that [Win2PDF](https://www.win2pdf.com) is installed.
 An evaluation version of Win2PDF can be downloaded for free at https://www.win2pdf.com/download/

-Please contact support@win2pdf.com with questions or to request a time limited evaluation license.
+Please contact support@win2pdf.com with questions, plug-in feature requests, or to request a time limited evaluation license.